 At the Kennedy School, Kathy created and teaches Product Management and Society, featuring a few notable guests.
 She also launched Product and Society during her fellowship with digital HKS.
-Kathy is a Fellow at the Harvard Berkman Klein Center and MIT Media Lab where she leads the Ethical Tech Working Group and focuses on ethics in technology, with an emphasis on artificial intelligence, engineering culture, and computer science curricula.
-She is also a Senior Fellow at digital HKS, faculty affiliate at the Center for Research on Computation and Society (CRCS) at the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS), and Fellow in Residence at the Mozilla Foundation partnering with Omidyar Network where she co-leads the Responsible Computer Science Challenge.
+Kathy is a Fellow at the Harvard Berkman Klein Center where she leads the Ethical Tech Group and focuses on ethics in technology, with an emphasis on engineering culture and computer science curricula.
+She is also a Senior Fellow at digital HKS, faculty affiliate at the Center for Research on Computation and Society (CRCS) at the Harvard, faculty affiliate with Techtopia, and Fellow at Mozilla partnering with Omidyar Network where she co-leads the Responsible Computer Science Challenge.
 As a member of MIT Media Lab and Harvard Assembly, Kathy co-founded ai-in-the-loop focused on community inclusion in the development of Artificial Intelligence.

 Kathy serves on the advisory boards of the Anita Borg Institute and the “Make the Breast Pump Not Suck” initiative.
 She is actively involved in leadership with ProductTank and Women in Product.
 She also advises startups, conferences, and non-profits on hiring, building teams, and community inclusion.

 Kathy has been recognized as First Lady Michelle Obama’s Guest to the State of the Union Address, a finalist in the StarCraft II After Hours Gaming League, an inductee of the Georgia Tech Greek Hall of Fame, and worldwide champion at the Imagine Cup Technology Competition.